pottaMuniAsheesh/EE2003-Computer-Organization/README.md

 ## Details on the assignment

 You need to implement code for the `cpu` module, that will read in the instructions and execute them.
-For assignment 5 (Load/Store) you can assume that the program counter (PC) always increments by 4 on each clock cycle.
+For assignment 6 (branch) you can assume that the program counter (PC) always increments by 4 on each clock cycle.
 For the assignment involving branching, this cannot be assumed and you will have to implement the proper changes in PC.

 ### Test cases